Şemsi Efendi: Allegations

 Soner Yalçın, in his book named "Efendi:Beyaz Türklerin Büyük Sırrı", says about Şemsi Efendi:

 [...]
 Schools providing modern education financed by the communities were now operating in Thessaloniki.
 The most famous of these was the Fevziye School, opened by Şemsi Efendi in 1873, during the reign of Governor Midhat Pasha. Şemsi Efendi, a secondary school graduate who was the child of a poor family, had opened this school with the aim of becoming a teacher and applying new teaching methods by breaking away from the memorization system applied in the neighborhood school. Şemsi Efendi was a Sabbateanist.

 Various people claim that his real name is Simon Zvi or Simon Zevi.
+Modern Donmeh scholar Cengiz Sisman also reports his birth name as Shimon Zwi.

 Based on this similarity of name, they claim that he is Zvi Shimshi (Shimshelevich), the father of the 2nd President of the State of Israel, Yitzhak Ben Zvi, who died in Jerusalem in 1953.
 On the other hand; Şemsi Efendi, born in Thessaloniki in 1851/1852, had to migrate from Thessaloniki after the First Balkan War and came to Istanbul and died in 1917, also His grave is in Eyüpsultan.
 However, Ben Zvi's Polish-born father, Zvi Shimshi, is someone who carried out Zionist activities with his son in Russia for 20 years.
 Zvi Shimshelevitz even stored weapons in houses.
 In fact, due to these activities and as a result of the Tsarist police finding the weapons Shimshi had stored in 1915; Zvi Shimshi was arrested and sentenced to life imprisonment.
 Russian government let him do Aliyah later.
 Therefore, in 1923, that is, 6 years after the death of Şemsi Efendi, he went to Jerusalem and spent the rest of his life there with his sons.
 But Şemsi Efendi never left the Ottoman territories in his life.